tudor-paraschivescu/HaliteBot/README.md

 ## Versions:

 ### v1:
+The goal of this bot was only to cover the entire map, not to fight other bots.
+We run through the map only once - Complexity O(n^3):
+* We search for every site that is ours if there are any neighbour sites that are not ours.
+For locations with different IDs, there are two cases: one cannot attack the other location and one stays STILL or the smallest enemy that can be conquered will be attacked.
+If nearby sites are of the same id, you want to redirect them to the nearest edge, bringing "reinforcements" to the closest border.
+To avoid a chaotic move to the border, an evaluation is made for each frame.
+Successive evaluations avoid moving into already fixed area that may have been attacked in the meantime.

 ### v2:
 We changed the whole strategy, trying to achieve a more aggressive expansion.
 We run through the map twice - Complexity O(n^3):